NLeSC/guide/language_guides/r.md

 One of the strengths of R is the large number of available open source statistical packages, often developed by domain experts.
 For example, R-package [Seewave](http://rug.mnhn.fr/seewave/) is specialised in sound analyses.
 Packages are typically released on CRAN [The Comprehensive R Archive Network](http://cran.r-project.org).

 ## Some crucial differences with Python
 Are you familiar with Python?
-Then you'll find these remarks useful:
+Then kickstart your R journey by reading this [blog post](https://towardsdatascience.com/the-starter-guide-for-transitioning-your-python-projects-to-r-8de4122b04ad).

 * We recommend to use [RStudio](https://posit.co/products/open-source/rstudio/), an IDE that is installed separately.
 * We recommend to use knitr as a replacement for notebooks.